 | TOTAL | 10,000 | $6,840,000 | Mixed | $4,404,000 | $2,436,000/year |

-In this scenario, moving from uniform E5 deployment to a segmented licence model saves $2.4M annually — a 36% reduction in Microsoft licence spend — without removing any capability that users actually need.
+In this scenario, moving from uniform E5 deployment to a segmented licence model saves $2.4M annually, a 36% reduction in Microsoft licence spend, without removing any capability that users actually need.
 The 5,000 E3 users retain full Office, Exchange, SharePoint, Teams, and OneDrive functionality.
 The 2,000 frontline workers retain mobile access, shifts, and basic communication.
-Only the 3,000 users who genuinely require E5's advanced features continue at the premium tier.
-Additional savings from eliminating redundant third-party tools (security, telephony, storage) for the E5 segment can add another $500K–$1M annually.
+Only the 3,000 users who genuinely require E5’s advanced features continue at the premium tier.
+Additional savings from eliminating redundant third-party tools (security, telephony, storage) for the E5 segment can add another $500K to $1M annually.

-Your redundancy analysis is not just an internal cost-reduction tool — it is a powerful negotiation asset that can be deployed in three directions simultaneously.
+Microsoft Advisory Services →Your redundancy analysis is not just an internal cost-reduction tool.
+It is a powerful negotiation asset that can be deployed in three directions simultaneously.

 Leverage with Microsoft.
 If your analysis reveals that significant E5 features are unused because third-party tools serve those functions, use this to negotiate better E5 pricing.
-The message to Microsoft is clear: "We are evaluating whether E5 delivers sufficient value over E3 given that we use [third-party tool] for [capability].
-To justify maintaining E5, we need pricing that reflects the portion of the bundle we actually use."
-This positions you for either a deeper E5 discount or a negotiated downgrade with selective add-ons — both of which reduce your Microsoft spend.
-Additionally, if you commit to consolidating onto Microsoft tools (retiring third-party alternatives), use that commitment as leverage: "We will adopt Defender/Teams Phone/Power BI fully, which increases our E5 utilisation and Microsoft's platform stickiness — this deserves recognition in pricing."
+The message to Microsoft is clear: “We are evaluating whether E5 delivers sufficient value over E3 given that we use [third-party tool] for [capability].
+To justify maintaining E5, we need pricing that reflects the portion of the bundle we actually use.”
+This positions you for either a deeper E5 discount or a negotiated downgrade with selective add-ons.
+Additionally, if you commit to consolidating onto Microsoft tools (retiring third-party alternatives), use that commitment as leverage: “We will adopt Defender/Teams Phone/Power BI fully, which increases our E5 utilisation and Microsoft’s platform stickiness.
+This deserves recognition in pricing.”

 Leverage in EA renewal negotiations.
 The aggregate redundancy cost figure is a powerful data point in your EA renewal.
 Present it as a total ecosystem cost: “Our combined Microsoft E5 plus third-party overlap spend is $10.4M.
 We need to bring that below $8M.
 Either Microsoft helps us get there through better E5 pricing, or we downgrade portions of our EA and retain the third-party tools at their discounted renewal rates.”
 This framing forces Microsoft to compete not just on E5 pricing but on the total cost of your software portfolio.